openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 **Tips:**

-If you are going to deploy openLooKeng on a big cluster with lots of nodes, instead of inputting the nodes' IP address one by one.
+If you are going to deploy openLooKeng on a big cluster with lots of nodes, instead of inputting the nodes' space seperated IP address one by one.
 It is better to prepare a file containing all nodes' IP address then pass this file as parameter to the installation script.
 Here is the command:

 ```shell
 bash <(wget -qO- https://download.openlookeng.io/install.sh) -f <cluster_node_info_path>